Maaz-qureshi98/ROS2-TB4_Docker-Setup/README.md

 # UWBot - Turtlebot4 of UWaterloo
-This repo helps to operate the Turtlebot4 fleet with ROS2 setup
+This repo is to operate the Turtlebot4 fleet with ROS2 setup.
+Used for my work in ROBOHUB Lab.

 ## How can you work with the robot?
 * Using a [web interface](#Web-interface) (Jupyter Notebook).